mvolkmann/blog/input/ssgs.md

 For static sites that obtain data from API services, a common strategy is to automatically regenerate them on a scheduled basis such as every night.
-This is typically quite easy to implement.
+This is not typically difficult to implement.

 Another strategy is to store all the files for a site in a repository such as GitHub and automatically